 On February 8, 2018, the Canadian Securities Administrators revised their previously released Staff Notice 51-352 Issuers with U.S. Marijuana-Related Activities (the "Staff Notice") which provides specific disclosure expectations for issuers that currently have, or are in the process of developing, cannabis-related activities in the United States as permitted within a particular state's regulatory framework.
 All issuers with United States cannabis-related activities are expected to clearly and prominently disclose certain prescribed information in prospectus filings and other required disclosure documents.

-As a result of the Company's operations in the United States, Canada House is properly subject to the Staff Notice and accordingly provides the following disclosure:
+To ensure compliance with the guidance provided by the Cole Memo, the Company will not operate in jurisdictions which have legalized marijuana and does not intend to operate in U.S. State jurisdictions which have legalized marijuana but not developed a licensing and compliance regime for Licensed Operators, in a manner compliant with guidance previously provided by the Cole memo.
+For greater certainty, if required, the Company will seek legal advice.
+To date, no such legal advice has been received, but as of October 1, 2018, the Company has not received any notices of violation, denial or non-compliance from any U.S. authorities.
+The United States has to date not been a target market for Canada House and going forward, if required, the Company intends to institute a formal monitoring system for compliance before pursuing such opportunities.